 Accessing an authentication flow with Stealth Mode

-Most authentication flows implement mechanisms to prevent automation and scraping:
+Many authentication flows implement mechanisms to prevent web automation:

-When running your own Browser, dealing with the above requires setting up IP rotations with Proxies along with Captcha solving and fingerprinting code or libraries.
+When running your browser session, dealing with these impediments may require setting up IP rotations with proxies along with captcha solving and fingerprint generators.

 Speed up your automation by reusing cookies